Skip to Main Content

 Where the Valley Sets the Terms

 This is characteristic of how the premium end of Lake District accommodation has developed.
-Rather than competing through urban-style amenity density, the properties that have earned recognition in the region tend to orient their design and programming around the terrain itself.
+Rather than competing through urban-style amenity density, the properties in the region tend to orient their design and programming around the terrain itself.
 The Samling Hotel above Windermere and Rothay Manor closer to Ambleside town occupy different points on that same spectrum, each trading on the particularity of its setting.
-Brimstone's position in Great Langdale places it at the more remote and topographically dramatic end of the local peer set.
+Brimstone's position in Great Langdale places it at the more remote and topographically dramatic end of the local comparable set.

 Design in Dialogue with Fell Country